kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 # Sensors

-An asset document represents the physical asset.
+A sensor document represents the physical sensor.

 The document contains sensor identification information, the last measurement received and metadata.